romietlicki/ticket-machine/README.md

 ticket machine teste - Integer test

-## In order to run thid app. we need to simply clone and build:
+## In order to run this app. we need to simply clone and build:
 -mvn clean install
+and:

-## TicketMachineInteger1Application.java
+TicketMachineInteger1Application.java
 -run as Spring Boot App Application

 ## url: